 The Master of Professional Studies in Information Technology Management (MPS) degree gives information technology and business professionals managerial skills and technical expertise to take leadership roles in technology management.

-The Master of Professional Studies in Health and Wellness (MPS) degree includes courses in leadership, legal and ethical principles, research methods, programming approaches in health and wellness, and health systems and policy for wellness managers.
+The Master of Professional Studies in Health and Wellness Management (MPS) degree includes courses in leadership, legal and ethical principles, research methods, programming approaches in health and wellness, and health systems and policy for wellness managers.

-The Master of Professional Studies in Homeland Security (MPS) degree covers topics in emergency management, intelligence and security topics.
+The Master of Professional Studies in Homeland Security Studies (MPS) degree covers topics in emergency management, intelligence and security topics.
 Students in this program may take courses in public health related to disaster response, social work courses about the psychological effects of disasters or courses in political economy.